April 18, 1964-April 1993 Palomino Gelding

 Dam: Wisp O' Mist

 Cloudy was Misty's first grandson, a striking palomino with a long white mane born in 1964.
 His dam was Misty's daughter Wisp O' Mist and was sired by a stallion named Lightning.
 Cloudy was Wisp's only foal as she died later that same year.

 When Cloudy was two years old, the Beebes sold him to Mr. and Mrs. Ed Clark of Clark's Corner.
-Since they had no children of their own they lavished a lot of love on the gelding.
+They lavished a lot of love on the gelding.
 Ed taught Cloudy many tricks: to bow, to kneel, to rear up and pose like a statue, to give kisses, play dead, and to shake hands.
-Cloudy was also his master's drinking buddy and enjoyed a variety of beverages including beer, Coke, and Pepsi.
-Cloudy preferred Coke, which he liked to drink from the can.
-Cloudy was also known to "beg" at the backdoor of the Clark's home and even climb the steps to get a treat.
+Cloudy was also Ed's drinking buddy and enjoyed a variety of beverages including beer, Coke, and Pepsi.
+Cloudy preferred Coke which he liked to drink from the can.
+Cloudy was known to beg at the backdoor of the Clark home and climb the steps to get a treat.
 Many of Cloudy's tricks have been depicted on postcards.
 The Clarks also produced other soveniers with Cloudy's likeness.
 Mr. Ed took Cloudy all over the east coast appearing at fairs, shopping malls, carnivals, theatres, gift shops, restaurants, and schools.
 Cloudy shook hands with President Gerald Ford, governors of Virginia and Maryland, senators from Virginia, and Miss USA.

-When Mr. Clark died in 1975 Cloudy was sold to Paul Merritt of the Chincoteague Miniature Pony Farm and rejoined the rest of his Misty relatives.
-There he continued to perform his tricks for the visitors of the farm.
+In 1973 Cloudy sold to Paul Merritt of the Chincoteague Miniature Pony Farm and rejoined the rest of his Misty relatives.
+There he continued to perform his tricks for the visitors of the farm which he thoroughly enjoyed.
 Cloudy appeared on many of the Pony Farm's souvenirs, such as postcards, plates, cups, and banners.
 He made public apperances promoting the publication of A Pictorial Life Story of Misty by Marguerite Henry.
-Cloudy was written about and listed on the family tree in the Pictorial Life Story of Misty by Marguerite Henry.
+Cloudy was written about and listed on the family tree in the Pictorial Life Story of Misty.
 His picture also appeared in Wild Ponies of Chincoteague by Joseph Spies and Windy of Chincoteague by Ron Keiper.
 A vintage picture of Cloudy was in Out of the Sea: Today's Chincoteague Pony by Lois Szymanski.